mratsim/constantine/constantine/pairing/README.md

 - A short-list of pairing-friendly curves resistant to Special TNFS at the 128-bit security level\
   Aurore Guillevic, 2019\
   https://eprint.iacr.org/2019/1371.pdf

+- Improving the computation of the optimal ate pairing for a high security level.
+  Loubna Ghammam, Emmanuel Fouotsa
+  J. Appl.
+Math.
+Comput.59, 21–36 (2019)

 - Efficient Final Exponentiation via Cyclotomic Structure for Pairings